 There is no official guidance on this topic, but if you let us know by completing the OPT Employment Update form, CGPS will make a note in your F-1 SEVIS record stating that you are working remotely due to COVID-19.

-At this time, USCIS has not changed the regulation that requires students to apply for OPT while inside the U.S..
+At this time, USCIS has not changed the guidance that requires students to apply for OPT while inside the U.S..
 The I-765 form still requires a mailing address in the U.S., to which USCIS will mail your EAD as well as any correspondence, such as an RFE (Request for Further Evidence).
 If you are outside the U.S. and have questions about your OPT eligibility, please contact an International Student Advisor at CGPS to discuss your case.

 Can I depart the U.S. after I mail my OPT application to USCIS?
 Am I eligible to apply for re-entry to the United States?